ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise18b/README.md

 ﻿# Exercise 18: Beast battle

-In this exercise, we will see how several classes can work together for a more complex task.
-The project is supposed to model a very simple game, where a "hero" can battle a "beast" until either beast or hero is dead.
+In this exercise we will see how several classes can work together for a more complex task.
+The project is supposed to model a very simple game where a "hero" can battle a "beast" until either beast or hero is dead.

 The project contains four classes which are described in general terms here.
 See the code for more details:

-  - The NumberGenerator class, with the method GetRandom-NumberInInterval.
+  - The NumberGenerator class with the method GetRandomNumberInInterval.
     This is a helper class for generating random numbers.
   - The BattleLog class where individual strings can be "saved" and later on printed to the screen.